IraduhayeBukuruPaterne1/multi-user-file-manager/README.md

-##Challenges and Solutions##
+**Challenges and Solutions**

 Handling Concurrent File Uploads

-“One of our key challenges was managing multiple simultaneous file uploads without overloading the server.
-We overcame this by integrating Redis with a queuing system to process uploads efficiently.”
+One of our key challenges was managing multiple simultaneous file uploads without overloading the server.
+We overcame this by integrating Redis with a queuing system to process uploads efficiently.

 Implementing Dynamic i18n
-“Another challenge was applying internationalization dynamically across the application.
+Another challenge was applying internationalization dynamically across the application.
 To address this, we designed middleware that detects and applies user-selected languages in real time.”